mate-academy/layout_search-bar-airbnb/checklist.md

            ![html-name-attribute-good-example-1](https://mate-academy.github.io/fe-program/css/checklists/html-name-attribute/example-good-1.png)
        </details>

-7. [FUNCTIONALITY] - You need to use a label tag for each input, so that every input could be activated by clicking on the corresponding label.

-8. [TESTS] - Remember to style input placeholders correctly
+7. [TESTS] - Remember to style input placeholders correctly

-9. [TESTS] - Remember that the search-bar should have width: 100% on any screen.
+8. [TESTS] - Remember that the search-bar should have width: 100% on any screen.

-10. [TESTS] - Remember, each search bar should be located in separate form element.
+9. [TESTS] - Remember, each search bar should be located in separate form element.